Project Euler Problem 23 Statement

 Searching the range

-As this problem is an investigative endeavor, it is solved by building a set of target numbers that can’t be formed from the sum of two (not necessarily distinct) abundant numbers.
+As this problem is an finite investigative endeavor, it is solved by building a set of target numbers that can’t be formed from the sum of two (not necessarily distinct) abundant numbers.

 Following the algorithm

-abn = set()
+abundant = set()

 n n